stakater/README/README.md

 We should have following sections

+### 0. Icons (Optional)

-0. different icons e.g. build, version, tech, docker downloads, etc. you can see above
+Different icons e.g. build, version, tech, docker downloads?

+you can look in references for inspirations

 ### 1. Introduction
 e.g. https://github.com/jtblin/kube2iam#kube2iam